dalmo1991/superflexPy/doc/index.rst

 SuperflexPy is actively developed at `Eawag <https://www.eawag.ch>`_, by researchers in the `Hydrological modelling group
 <https://www.eawag.ch/en/department/siam/main-focus/hydrological-modelling/>`_,
-with the support of external people.
+with the support of external collaborators.

 The core team consists of: